midlantica/LovelyBunchOfCoconuts/content/quotes/If-you-want-to-know-who-controls-you-Voltaire.md

 ---
-title: "If you want to know who controls you"
+title: 'If you want to know who controls you'
 ---

 ## "If you want to know who controls you, look at who you are not allowed to criticize."